Bardobrave/Graph.js/README.md

 I'll try to maintain code extensely commented (also, I'll try to comment it in english).
 When I achieve a final release I'll also provide minified files.

+Graph.js uses HTML5 canvas to draw, so you'll need compatible browsers to use it.
+It's been tested so far on last versions of Chrome and Firefox.

 # How to use it

 You can include into your project the whole library AllGraph.js, or you can include just the files for the graphs you're going to use, being Graph.js mandatory in each page where you want to draw graphs.